TYPE AND CLASS:

 Step 2 - Must have the following prerequisite(s) before applying:

 - Successfully taught or completed a 40 hour life, variable contracts prelicensing course within four (4) years of application date.
 [Click here

 to find a course] [Requires State Examination]

 NOTE: F.A.C. rule 69B-227.260, Study Manuals are required for all attendees of a pre-licensing course.

-- Successfully completed at least nine semester hours of life (including annuities & variable contracts) insurance course from an accredited college or university [an
+- Earned a degree which includes at least 9 semester hours of life (including annuities & variable contracts) insurance from an accredited college or university [an

 official transcript required].
 [Exempt from State Examination]